Drysuits Don't Make You Bulletproof

 All true and I can say “ditto” to each of those statements.
 However, I’m led to also give the cautionary warning, “A drysuit doesn’t make you bulletproof.”

-We’ve written a number of safety articles for the e-News.
+We’ve written a number of safety articles for the e-News, and called out some of the more relevant ones on this page’s Related Articles section.
 Take a look at them for good advice on all the other safety considerations a wise boater adopts.
+These articles and others stress the broad range of considerations you’ll be wise to consider.
+They’ll help keep you and your boating companions safe when you venture out on the water, no matter what the season.

 My charge to you is this: by all means, add a drysuit to your gear bag.
 It will open new horizons to your boating life.
 And it may save your life.
 It will certainly increase your comfort level.
 However, merely look at it as one piece of your boating safety arsenal.